top of page

 So many benefits to practicing yoga during pregnancy

 There are many reasons to practice yoga while you are pregnant.
 Learning ways to move to enjoy pregnancy more, easing common discomforts and preparing for childbirth.
-For many women, pregnancy comes with a number of other conditions that need to be managed with care
+For many women, pregnancy comes with a number of other conditions that need to be managed with care and consideration.

 Yoga for Pregnancy and Birth, as taught by a qualified and experienced yoga teacher, is all about consciously integrating movement and breathing techniques to help you "lean into" the intensity of labour.